atom-box/eleventy-base-blog/posts/stories.md

 And then he skipped anything else, including my much harder job I went to after that.
 Keep it short, focused.
 Nobody wants to read more than five sentences.
 About anything.

+## Evan is passionate about software support
-Not crazy about the word choice *passionate*, LOL.
+Not crazy about the recruiter saying I am *passionate* about software support.
 Ardent or conscientious maybe are okay, but I am not "passionate" about business correspondance.

-Intense and driven maybe, from the point of view of crossing tasks off of a todo list on my plate.
+Intense and driven maybe?
+That is just from the point of view of crossing tasks off of a todo list on my plate.

+## Where are you at?
+What do you want?
+I want to be somewhere and be good at it.
+I want to get that good feeling from gaining expertise, like when I first started coding.

+My identity goal might be: he's smart at something + at work, his phone never stops ringing.
+And provide for my family in a field with good pay that is not going away between now and 2040.
+And looking at narrow coding things that are over and done in 30 to 90 minutes.

-Reading more Seth Godin books could cultivate an articulate version of the above, something more pleasant, less business drone.
+Reading more Seth Godin books could help me pick up language that biz people but still sound honest.

-### Errors and error messages

-And just as good as those two things: little bugs in serving a first landing page from Twig are no big deal.
+### Tell me a time you had a problem.
+(Or also) How do you troubleshoot?

 The error messages are not really enough to be docs.
 You gotta already know the rough outline of which actors should be present.
 All those months at DOI I would have to unspool the errors a line at a time with no knowledge of what was there.
-YOu can't really backwards trace the breadcrumbs like that.
-So...
+You can't really backwards trace the breadcrumbs like that.
+I solved that by coming to the foundation under the hood, by degrees.
+There's no substitute for that.

-I knew the db was missing, I knew how to pluck the right line from the SQLIte, MYSql, the defaulted PostGres, et al.  And then with no hints in that code, know enough to go put it in .env.local, not where it was uncommented from.
-And know what to .gitignore and what not to.

-And the three branches to proceed down.
-And how to know which methods are arriving in the IDE.

-The route worked in dev and then not in production.  https://clue.school/notes  I easily could picture the route serving of Symfony can't happen correctly with Apache heading things off at the pass.
-Knew how to search site:symfony.com   And upon finding the stuff was not tempted to write it down "phonetically" as I even would have in May.
+On the other end of the pole, Amy is right to know when to just Google something and move on.

+I admire Ryan because he is a blend of those two things: knows when to dig for what's happening vs when to just put in a working line.
+I guess that is the coder's version of Wisdom.

+## Example of working late, extra to ship something.
+## Training you took that had a specific benefit to your company
+## How do you troubleshoot?
+Some generalized places to look.
+1. If you're in a browser,
+- clear the cache.
+Try a different browser.
+- In devtools->network, see what is loading, maybe compare it to a similar site.
+Or to your site before you made the breaking change.
+- adblocker and antivirus causing issues in the browser?
+2. Dependencies:
+- your db is present? being accessed correctly? check this in its log?
+- your language (PHP?) is appropriate version? has specific modules (tokenizer.ini?) installed?
+3. Can you just reinstall something?
+Maybe with a different version or different options?
+4. Troubleshoot the configuration of your application.
+Compare your config to a backup or default config.
+Maybe use Beyond Compare to do this.
+5. Network: is there a proxy in the way?
+Redirecting?
+Apache and nginx and their config?
+6. Check the logs.
+Replicate the bug and check the logs some more.
+In the command line, you can autorefresh the tail of the log `tail --follow example.txt`
+7. Copy error messages from the log.
+Search.
+Copy error messages from the terminal.
+Search.

+I brainstormed this list while reading a great specific site that applies these principles, the [FAQ page](https://matomo.org/faq) at Matomo.org.

+## How do you help a client go holistic on a project?
+User Experience designers do it like this:

+1. Questionaires.
+Get out of your own head.
+The closer you get to what your real users are like the more they will enjoy what you build.
+2. Develop fictional personas.
+    - a random person who arrived by organic search
+    - a current employee
+    - a volunteer to your org
+    - a job seeker
+    - a potential customer
+3. Map ideal journeys those personas would take on your site.
+What you're paid to do is align what the user feels is a happy experience and what your organization considers a happy experience.
+Notice we have not written any code yet.
+4. Inventory the existing and potential content.
+    - if a competitor site or your org's existing site are relevant you can inventory those.
+An automatic free tool for building a data tree of site content is at [Screaming Frog](https://www.screamingfrog.co.uk/seo-spider/#spider-features)
+5. Architect your site.
+Design the relational database.
+Make wireframes.
+6. Concept!
+Let the designers mock up some pages.
+7. Develop.
+Realize the site in code.
+8. Continuous Improvement.

+## How do you break down a big problem?

+## Remember to find out
+Email address of people you are talking to.
+Why are you hiring for this position?
+What kind of project will I be working on?
+What exact technology will I be using?
+What are my avenues for advancement?
+How many bosses, how many teamates, how many tasks a day, from which channels?
+How do folks onboard in this team?
+What's the recent history of the team, the company itself?
+(Follow up on those.)